 As you can see, I don’t have a lot of sympathy for people who fake their life ;)

 Let’s talk a minute about money, even if it’s a controversial topic.
 Because, it’s something I heard a lot, and I think there are a few misconceptions.

 You don’t need to be rich to live where most people spend their dreamed holidays.

-The most commons destinations for nomad are actually quite cheap to live.
+The most common destinations for nomad are actually quite cheap to live.
 For example, in Bali (Indonesia) you can easily live with $1.300/month.
 In Chiang Mai (in Thailand), you can live with $900/month…